techidaily/site-games-able/source/_posts/game-changer-top-9-innovations-for-an-enhanced-playstation-5.md

 ### Q: What Are the Benefits of Owning a PlayStation 5?

  While there may be some areas of improvement, the PlayStation 5 is still packed full of features and benefits.
 An innovative DualSense controller, 4k compatibility, and an internal SSD guarantee an amazing gameplay experience, while an unbeatable library of exclusive games is just the cherry on top.
-So, if you're looking for[reasons to purchase a PlayStation 5](https://www.makeuseof.com/why-ps5-should-be-your-next-console/) , there are plenty of unbeatable reasons to do so.
+So, if you're looking for [reasons to purchase a PlayStation 5](https://www.makeuseof.com/why-ps5-should-be-your-next-console/) , there are plenty of unbeatable reasons to do so.

 ### Q: How Is the PlayStation 5 Better Than Other Consoles?

  In terms of next-gen console gaming, the PlayStation 5 and Xbox Series X stand as the two core rivals.
-But if you[compare the Xbox Series X against PlayStation 5](https://www.makeuseof.com/ps5-vs-xbox-series-x/) , both consoles have merit.
+But if you [compare the Xbox Series X against PlayStation 5](https://www.makeuseof.com/ps5-vs-xbox-series-x/) , both consoles have merit.
 The PlayStation 5, however, represents a powerful console with a vast array of exclusive games.
 And despite falling short of the raw power of the Xbox Series X, if you want to play brilliant games the PlayStation 5 is firmly on top.

 ### Q: How Long Will the PlayStation 5 Generation of Gaming Last?